Back to National Guide

 Perth-Specific Considerations

-Suburbs like Scarborough, Karrinyup, Morley, Dianella, and Willetton are filled with 1970s to 1990s double-brick homes that are structurally excellent but visually dated.
-A modern render (typically acrylic in a contemporary colour) transforms these homes.
-The work is straightforward on clean brick in good condition.
+Middle-ring brick suburbs (Scarborough, Karrinyup, Morley, Dianella, Willetton).
+These suburbs are filled with 1970s to 1990s double-brick homes that are structurally excellent but visually dated.
+A modern acrylic render in a contemporary colour transforms these homes at a fraction of the cost of demolishing and rebuilding.
+The work is straightforward on clean brick in good condition: the rigid double-brick substrate provides ideal adhesion with minimal movement, resulting in a long-lasting finish.
+Dulux AcraTex and Unitex are widely available through Perth trade suppliers.

-Limestone block homes in older coastal suburbs (Fremantle, Cottesloe, North Fremantle, East Fremantle) need careful render selection.
-Limestone is porous and needs to breathe.
+Limestone homes (Fremantle, Cottesloe, North Fremantle, East Fremantle).
+Limestone block is porous and needs to breathe.
 Traditional cement render is too hard and impervious, trapping moisture against the stone and causing it to break down over time.
-A renderer experienced with Perth's limestone homes will recommend a lime-based render or a breathable proprietary system.
-If a renderer proposes standard cement render on limestone, find another renderer.
+The render eventually bubbles and detaches, and the stone beneath is damaged.
+The correct approach is a lime-based render system, where the render is softer and more permeable than the stone, allowing moisture to pass through naturally.
+Rockcote produces a specialist lime plaster range suitable for Perth's limestone construction.
+If a renderer proposes standard cement render on limestone, they are not the right tradesperson for the job.

 Perth has a smaller trade pool than eastern capitals, and during construction booms, renderer availability tightens.
 For a full-house rendering job, expect lead times of three to six weeks.
-Getting quotes early allows you to secure preferred scheduling.
+Getting quotes early allows you to secure preferred scheduling during the ideal autumn and spring windows.

 Hiring a Licensed Plasterer in WA

-• Ask for trade qualifications and completed work examples
+• Trade qualifications (Cert III in Solid Plastering) and completed work examples on Perth homes

-• Confirm the render system recommended for your substrate (brick, limestone, painted surfaces)
+• Which render system they recommend for your substrate (brick, limestone, painted surfaces) and why

-• Verify whether scaffolding is included in the quote
+• Whether scaffolding is included in the quote or quoted separately

 For limestone homes, do not compromise on renderer expertise.
 Ask specifically about lime-based render experience and request to see completed work on limestone substrates.
-The wrong render on limestone is an expensive mistake.
+The wrong render on limestone is an expensive mistake that damages the stone and requires costly remediation.

 How We Calculate